 |10 year government bond yield||3.07%|

-Stocks are lower this morning as the sell-off continues based on fear of the Fed.
+Stocks are lower this morning after the employment report came in stronger than expected.
 Bonds and MBS are down.

 The economy added 372,000 jobs in June, which was well above the Street estimate of 270k.
 The unemployment rate remained at 3.6%, and average hourly earnings rose 0.3% MOM and 5.3% YOY.
 There are 5.7 million long-term unemployed who want a job but were unable to find one, which is still higher than the 5 million pre-pandemic.

 Leisure and hospitality, health care and professional / business services added the most jobs.
 Overall, this report will give the Fed the leeway to raise interest rates 75 basis points at the end of the month as expected.

 The demise of First Guaranty and Sprout has people asking if this is the harbinger for another 2008.
 Given that real estate prices have risen so dramatically over the past two years it is hard to deny the similarities are there.
 That said, there are big differences.
 The most important difference is that the products that don’t fit the Fannie / Freddie credit box are still high quality loans.
 We don’t have the negative amortization (i.e. pick-a-pay) loans that were given to anyone who could fog a mirror.
 The non-QM loans are often based on rental income, which has been rising at a rapid clip.